MicrosoftEdge/WebView2Feedback/specs/DragStarting.md

 /// Receives `DragStarting` events.
 [uuid(3b149321-83c3-5d1f-b03f-a42899bc1c15), object, pointer_default(unique)]
-interface ICoreWebView2StagingDragStartingEventHandler : IUnknown {
+interface ICoreWebView2DragStartingEventHandler : IUnknown {
   /// Provides the event args for the corresponding event.
   HRESULT Invoke(
-      [in] ICoreWebView2CompositionController* sender,
+      [in] ICoreWebView2CompositionController5* sender,
-      [in] ICoreWebView2StagingDragStartingEventArgs* args);
+      [in] ICoreWebView2DragStartingEventArgs* args);
 }

 /// A continuation of the ICoreWebView2CompositionController4 interface.
 /// This interface includes an API which exposes the DragStarting event.
 [uuid(975d6824-6a02-5e98-ab7c-e4679d5357f4), object, pointer_default(unique)]
-interface ICoreWebView2StagingCompositionController : IUnknown {
+interface ICoreWebView2CompositionController5 : IUnknown {
-  /// Adds an event handler for the `DragStarting` event.
   /// Adds an event handler for the `DragStarting` event.  `DragStarting` is
   /// raised when the WebView2 detects a drag started within the WebView2.
-  /// This event can be used to override WebView2's default drag starting
+  /// WebView2's default drag behavior is to synchronously call DoDragDrop when
+  /// it detects drag.
+This event's args expose the data WebView2 uses to call
+  /// DoDragDrop to allow users to implement their own drag logic and override
-  /// logic.
+  /// WebView2's.
   HRESULT add_DragStarting(
-      [in] ICoreWebView2StagingDragStartingEventHandler* eventHandler,
+      [in] ICoreWebView2DragStartingEventHandler* eventHandler,
       [out] EventRegistrationToken* token);

   /// Removes an event handler previously added with `add_DragStarting`.